ELECTRIFYING FERTILISERS

 The Haber-Bosch Process

-Nitrogen fertilizers play a critical role in modern agriculture, helping to boost crop yields and ensure food security for growing population.
-However, the manufacture, transportation and application of synthetic nitrogen fertilizers also have significant environmental and climate implications, which account for a total of about 5% of global greenhouse gas emissions, equivalent to 1.33 gigatonnes of carbon dioxide for 2021.
+Nitrogen fertilisers play a critical role in modern agriculture, helping to boost crop yields and ensure food security for growing population.
+However, the manufacture, transportation and application of synthetic nitrogen fertilisers also have significant environmental and climate implications, which account for a total of about 5% of global greenhouse gas emissions, equivalent to 1.33 gigatonnes of carbon dioxide for 2021.

 Manufacture